cds-astro/fitsrs/README.md

 [![API Documentation on docs.rs](https://docs.rs/fitsrs/badge.svg)](https://docs.rs/fitsrs/)
 ![testing CI](https://github.com/cds-astro/fitsrs/actions/workflows/rust.yml/badge.svg)

-This crate is under development, it was initiated for reading fits HiPS tile, i.e. generated from hipsgen.
+This crate is under development, it was initiated for reading FITS images mapped onto HEALPix cell in the sky (See the [HiPS IVOA](https://www.ivoa.net/documents/HiPS/) standard) for using inside the [Aladin Lite](https://github.com/cds-astro/aladin-lite) web sky atlas.

-This fits parser only supports image data (not tables), and does not know anything about WCS parsing.
+Currently, fitsrs supports reading multiple HDU and is mainly dedicated to image extension reading.
-For WCS parsing, see [wcs-rs](https://github.com/cds-astro/wcs-rs).
+For interpreting WCS keywords, see [wcs-rs](https://github.com/cds-astro/wcs-rs).
-This parser is able to parse extension HDUs.
-Ascii tables and binary tables are still not properly parsed, only the list bytes of their data block can be retrieved but no interpretation/parsing is done on it.
+A very new support of binary table extension has been added.
+This has been done mainly for supporting the Tile-Compressed Image convention that stores tile images inside variable length arrays of a binary table.
+The ASCII table extension parsing has not been implemented but it is possible to get an iterator over the data bytes as well as its mandatory cards from the header.

 Contributing
 ------------